TwoFivinClimber/MADApp-FE-CAPSTONE/README.md

 Comment on Public Events and Days to show the love or opinions Delete any content that they have created

+## Future Features
+Following Users
+User Group Creation
+Likes for Posts
+Tagging of users in posts
+Proposed Day for Group Day Planning
+Saving of Events/Days to To-Do List
+Mapping feature to show and allow access to navagition.

 <div style="display: flex; flex-direction: column; justify-content: center">
 <img
   src="/styles/readme-images/ss-browse.png"